 Walk the Chalk

 You’ve heard me talking about the fact that 2023 is the UK’s Year of the Coast.
-Now, as part of a year-long, national initiative to raise awareness of our coastline and inspire new audiences to love, visit and protect the coast, a glorious celebration of the newly renamed King Charles III England Coast Path will take place in East Sussex, on and around Seaford Head and Cuckmere Haven from 20th to 24th September.
+Now, as part of a year-long, national initiative to raise awareness of our coastline and inspire new audiences to love, visit and protect the coast, a glorious celebration of the newly renamed King Charles III England Coast Path will take place in East Sussex, on and around Seaford Head and Cuckmere Haven in 2023.

 Seaford Head